kaisenlinux/manpages-dev/category/Hardware/lshw.md

               Outputs the device list showing bus information, detailing SCSI, USB, IDE and PCI addresses.

        -dump filename
-              Dump collected information into a file (SQLite database).
+              Display output and dump collected information into a file (SQLite database).

        -class class
               Only show the given class of hardware. class can be found using lshw -short or lshw -businfo.